codingrosquick/file_iterator_code_examples/README.md

 The ```circles_file_iterator``` package provides classes and utility functions for handling file interactions with CIRCLES CyVerse.

 It allows:

+*(version 1.0.4)*
 - Communication with CyVerse's fileshare (ls, cd, pwd)
 - I/O Commands through IRODS
 - Iterating over files from CyVerse
 - Cache handling

+*(version 1.1.1)*
+- Detect event in a CAN file
+- Build an analysis of all the events in the files listed in a file iteration

 # Installation